Britman72/yt-dlp-hd/README.md

 # yt-dlp-hd

-A lightweight wrapper around `yt-dlp` to enforce high resolution (upto 4K) downloading of YouTube videos via Playnite.
+A lightweight wrapper around `yt-dlp` to enforce high resolution (upto 4K) downloading of YouTube videos via Playnite's Extra Metadata Loader add-on.

 ## Installation

-1. Download the latest release and move the files to a suitable location ie. C:\Playnite\yt-dlp-wrapper.
+1. Download the latest release and extract the zip file into folder "yt-dlp-hd".
-2. Do NOT overwrite or place in the same folder as the original yt-dlp.exe!
+2. Place the folder in a suitable folder such as C:\Playnite\video-tools.
 3. Update the included yt-dlp.ini file as per the settings below.
 4. In ExtraMetadataLoader's settings, point the YT-DLP path to the wrapper's folder.
 5. Test download a YouTube video trailer for an existing game.
 Ensure the video you want to download is high res (not all are).

+You can watch a video of the setup process here: https://www.youtube.com/watch?v=zXiarzc5iJA

 ## Configuration